• As low as $156/Night

 The Neighborhood:

-The home is located in the beautiful and trendy Elliotborough/Cannonborough district of downtown.
-With its friendly neighbors, comfortable eateries, and tree-lined streets, our neighborhood will immerse you in Charleston’s classic charm.
-The area is ideal for a group seeking a fun, culinary and cultural vacation.
-Popular spots in the neighborhood include Xiao Bao, Fuel, Holey City Bagels, R Kitchen and the Warehouse for drinks.
-Brown's Court is spectacular for pastries and coffee.
-The home is only a short walk from King Street where you will find a multitude of great stores – including antique stores, book stores and fashion stores – as well as buzzing eateries and nightlife.
+The Elliotborough/Cannonborough district of downtown Charleston.
+With its friendly neighbors, comfortable eateries, and tree lined streets, our neighborhood will immerse you in Charleston’s classic charm.
+This home is ideal for a family or group seeking a fun, culinary and cultural vacation.
+Popular dining spots in the neighborhood include Xiao Bao Biscuit, Fuel, Porchetta Shop, Southbound, R Kitchen, Chubby Fish and many more!
+Our guests and neighbors also rave about Welton's Tiny Bakeshop and Kudu Coffee.
+We recommend going to either for a cup of locally-roasted coffee or their delicious cookies and cakes.
+The home is only a short walk from the very fashionable King Street where you will find a multitude of great stores – including antique stores, book stores and fashion stores – as well as countless buzzing eateries and bars.

 Getting Around: